niolabs/docs/docs/getting_started/README.md

 n.io is a highly scalable open-source stream processing engine.
 It allows you to asynchronously process streaming data signals and act on them in real-time.
 It is generally used as the 'brains' of a real-time application, particularly systems that require distributed processing.

-Here are a few sample use-cases that nio could be used for:
+Here are a few sample use-cases that n.io could be used for:

 - You want to know what people are saying about you on Twitter.
 Instantaneously get tweets that mention your business, automate responses, identify trends and alert your support team when the number of "help me" tweets passes your acceptable threshold.
 - You run a factory or farm and want to optimize workers and the end product. n.io can read from any sensor and act on that data in real-time.

-In this getting started tutorial you will learn how to get nio up and running, create a project and build a simple service.
+In this getting started tutorial you will learn how to get n.io up and running, create a project and build a simple service.

 ## Basic Concepts ##

-Before you install nio, it's important to understand a few core concepts.
+Before you install n.io, it's important to understand a few core concepts.

 <dl>
   <dt>n.io Binary</dt>
-  <dd>Depending on your circumstances, you will run one of many nio binaries.
+  <dd>Depending on your circumstances, you will run one of many n.io binaries.
 Binaries range in complexity and are often tuned for hardware.
 If you're tinkering around on a Raspberry Pi, you don't need to run the same binary as a network of a dozen super computers built to analyze hundreds of thousands signals per second.</dd>
 </dl>
 <dl>
   <dt>n.io Framework</dt>
-  <dd>The nio library is the versioned portion of the nio code.
-You will install the nio library and then execute that with the appropriate nio binary.
-Install the framework with pip: ``pip install nio``.</dd>
+  <dd>The n.io library is the versioned portion of the n.io code.
+You will install the n.io library and then execute that with the appropriate n.io binary.
+Install the framework with pip: ``pip install n.io``.</dd>
 </dl>
 <dl>
   <dt>Project</dt>
-  <dd>A nio project is a directory on your computer that contains all the configuration that defines your nio implementation.
-Projects can run stand-alone or they can be a part of a larger nio network where many nio instances communicate with one another.</dd>
+  <dd>A n.io project is a directory on your computer that contains all the configuration that defines your n.io implementation.
+Projects can run stand-alone or they can be a part of a larger n.io network where many n.io instances communicate with one another.</dd>
 </dl>
 <dl>
   <dt>Service</dt>
-  <dd>A service is a runnable piece of nio that defines your application logic.
+  <dd>A service is a runnable piece of n.io that defines your application logic.
 Services define how blocks are connected together.</dd>
 </dl>
 <dl>
   <dt>Block</dt>